pammalPrasanna/quizie/README.md

-# quizie
+# Quizie

-It is a quiz application
+It is a quiz application.

 ## User story